 The most forward-thinking API platforms are now incorporating artificial intelligence to automate and simplify complex tasks.
 AI isn't just a buzzword here; it’s a practical tool that can dramatically accelerate your development cycles.
 Imagine an AI assistant that can help generate code, automate testing routines, or even suggest optimizations for your existing APIs.
 These AI-powered capabilities make the platform more accessible to a wider range of users, not just your most senior developers.
 By handling repetitive and time-consuming work, AI frees up your team to focus on high-value innovation and solving core business problems, making your entire API strategy smarter and more efficient.

-Exploring the Types of API Platforms
+Understanding the Different Types of API Platforms

 When you start looking for an API platform, you'll find they generally fall into three categories based on where they are hosted.
 There isn't a single "best" option; the right choice depends entirely on your organization's goals, security policies, and existing technical infrastructure.
 Understanding these deployment models is the first step in finding a platform that fits your team's needs and helps you achieve your digital transformation goals.
 Let's walk through the three main types: cloud-based, on-premise, and hybrid.